LIST OF COURSES

 Contact the UNITAR, Division for Peace, at firstname.lastname@example.org for technical or programme-related issues.

 Join the series of learning webinars hosted in partnership with UNITAR.
 These are organized around specific learning objectives which are relevant for volunteers.
 Through an interactive approach, these aim to facilitate transfer of knowledge and skills by drawing on good practices and experience sharing with experts and volunteers.
-Click on the links below to watch the past sessions:
+Watch below the past sessions: